 Location.
 27° 45.341′ N, 81° 33.097′ W. Marker is near Frostproof, Florida, in Polk County.
 Marker is at the intersection of County Road 630 and Davis Road, on the right when traveling east on County Road 630.
 Touch for map.
 Marker is at or near this postal address: 930 Co Rd 630, Frostproof FL 33843, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 4 other markers are within 16 miles of this marker, measured as the crow flies.
-Indian Burial Mound (approx. 1.6 miles away); Old Indian Trails (approx. 11 miles away); Sumica (approx. 12.8 miles away); Fort Gardiner (approx. 15.3 miles away).
+At least 5 other markers are within 16 miles of this marker, measured as the crow flies.
+Indian Burial Mound (approx. 1.6 miles away); Surveyor's Lake Schoolhouse (approx. 10.7 miles away); Old Indian Trails (approx. 11 miles away); Sumica Fort Gardiner (approx. 15.3 miles away).

 More about this marker.
 The marker is mounted parallel with the road and can be difficult to spot.
 The reverse of the marker is blank, which is unusual for a free standing marker.